dreamworks2050/multi-max/README.md

-# Multi-Max
+# Multi-Max: Recursive Video Grid

-A powerful video processing application that provides real-time infinite fractal recursion, optimized specifically for Apple Silicon (M1/M2/M3) hardware.
+A Python application for creating recursive video grid effects with FFmpeg and OpenCV.

 ## Features